CleverTap/clevertap-geofence-ios/Docs/Customization.md

 ### Carthage

-[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you binary frameworks.
 To integrate CleverTap Geofence SDK into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```
 github "CleverTap/clevertap-geofence-ios"